Happy New Year, Dear Readers! It is the first day of 2017 and I am feeling hopeful-or at least forcing myself to.

 But the year also contained some career highlights for Anushay’s Point.
 I launched my fortnightly column in Bangladesh’s iconic national newspaper, The Daily Ittefaq, and in the U.S. my interviews with women business owners regularly graced the front page of the newly relaunched Women at Forbes.

-In addition, Anushay’s Point its BBC, MSNBC & CBS debuts.
+In addition, Anushay’s Point made its BBC, MSNBC & CBS network debuts.

-With Trump headed to the White House, I still days honestly, that I just do not want to get out of bed and face the world.
+With Trump headed to the White House, I honestly still have days that I just do not want to get out of bed and face the world.
 It is sadly and clearly much more racist and sexist than we imagined.
 At least, America is.

-2016 was tough, but I don’t think it was as terrible of a year as most people are saying it was.
+2016 was tough, but I don’t think it was as terrible of a year as most people are saying it was, but am I happy to have a fresh start.

 Wish me luck & Happy New Year!